 Our success depends, in part, on our ability to retain our key personnel.
 Our Executive Chairman and Chief Legal Officer are married, and if one were to leave us, it is possible that the other would do so as well.
 The unexpected loss of or failure to retain one or more of our senior managers or other key employees could delay product development and require outsourcing to third parties, each of which in turn could adversely affect our business.
 Our success also depends, in part, on our continuing ability to identify, hire, attract, train and develop other highly qualified personnel.
 Experienced and highly skilled employees are in high demand and competition for these employees can be intense, and our ability to hire, attract and retain them depends on our ability to provide competitive compensation.
 We may not be able to attract, assimilate, develop or retain qualified personnel in the future, and our failure to do so could adversely affect our business, including the execution of our strategy.
 Our headquarters are in Salt Lake City, Utah, which has fewer highly skilled employees in the robotics field than other major metropolitan areas.
 To attract and retain key personnel, we may need to open offices in other areas of the country, which could increase costs and reduce productivity.
-Any failure by our management team and our employees to perform as expected may have a material adverse effect on our business, prospects, financial condition and operating results.
+As a result of our acquisition of RE2, a significant number of our employees are located in Pittsburgh, Pennsylvania.
+As an organization, we do not have meaningful experience managing two large facilities and employee bases in different geographies and across different time zones.
+Any failure by our management team and our employees to perform as expected may have a material adverse effect on our ability to design, manufacture and launch our products or to operate our business and compete, as well as on our business, prospects, financial condition and operating results.